rust-lang/rust/text/0000-cargo-workspace.md

 get extended with `--all` flags so in a workspace root you could execute `cargo build --all` to compile all crates.

-### Constructing a workspace
+### Validating a workspace

-With the explicit and implicit relations defined above, each crate will have a number of outgoing edges to other crates via `workspace.members`, path dependencies, and `package.workspace`.
-Two crates are then in the same workspace if they both transitively have edges to one another.
-A valid workspace then has exactly one root crate with a `[workspace]` key.
+A workspace is valid if these two properties hold:

+1. A workspace has only one root crate (that with `[workspace]` in `Cargo.toml`).
+2. All workspace crates defined in `workspace.members` point back to the workspace root with `package.workspace`.

-While the restriction of one-root-per workspace may make sense, the restriction of crates transitively having edges to one another may seem a bit odd.
+While the restriction of one-root-per workspace may make sense, the restriction of crates pointing back to the root may not.
 If, however, this restriction were not in place then the set of crates in a workspace may differ depending on which crate it was viewed from.
-For example if crate A has a path dependency on B then it will think B is in A's workspace.
-If, however, A was not in B's filesystem hierarchy, then B would not think that A was in its workspace.
+For example if workspace root A includes B then it will think B is in A's workspace.
+If, however, B does ont point back to A, then B would not think that A was in its workspace.
 This would in turn cause the set of crates in each workspace to be different, futher causing `Cargo.lock` to get out of sync if it were allowed.
 By ensuring that all crates have edges to each other in a workspace Cargo can prevent this situation and guarantee robust builds no matter where they're executed in the workspace.

-To alleviate misconfiguration, however, if the `workspace.members` configuration key contains a crate which is not a member of the constructed workspace, Cargo will emit an error indicating as such.
+To alleviate misconfiguration Cargo will emit an error if the two properties above hold for any crate attempting to be part of a workspace.
+For example, if the `package.workspace` key is specified, but the crate is not a workspace root or doesn't point back to the original crate an error is emitted.

+### Implicit relations

+The combination of the `package.workspace` key and `[workspace]` table is enough to specify any workspace in Cargo.
+Having to annotate all crates with a `package.workspace` parent or a `workspace.members` list can get quite tedious, however!
+To alleviate this configuration burden Cargo will allow these keys to be implicitly defined in some situations.

+The `package.workspace` can be omitted if it would only contain `../` (or some repetition of it).
+That is, if the root of a workspace is hierarchically the first `Cargo.toml` with `[workspace]` above a crate in the filesystem, then that crate can omit the `package.workspace` key.

+Next, a crate which specifies `[workspace]` **without a `members` key** will transitively crawl `path` dependencies to fill in this key.
+This way all `path` dependencies (and recursively their own `path` dependencies) will inherently become the default value for `workspace.members`.

+Note that these implicit relations will be subject to the same validations mentioned above for all of the explicit configuration as well.

 ### Workspaces in practice

-A conventional layout for a Rust project is to have a `Cargo.toml` at the root with the "main project" with dependencies and/or satellite projects underneath.
-Consequently the conventional layout will only need a `[workspace]` key added to the root to benefit from the workspaces proposed in this RFC.
-For example, all of these project layouts (with `/` being the root of a repository) will only require the addition of `[workspace]` in the root to have all crates be members of a workspace:
+Many Rust projects today already have `Cargo.toml` at the root of a repository, and with the small addition of `[workspace]` in the root a workspace will be ready for all crates in that repository.
+For example:

 * An FFI crate with a sub-crate for FFI bindings